 How To Plan A Family Staycation With Toddlers

-Planning a family staycation with toddlers is easy.
+Planning a family staycation with toddlers is definitely easier than planning a vacation.
 First, make sure to take care of the basics by deciding the dates and the duration, then followed by deciding on the theme or style, making a list of things to do, and setting a budget.
 After the basics are taken care of, make sure to get into vacation mode during the staycation by planning and making the meals ahead of time, and by dedicating a day to clean the house before the staycation starts.